Course Syllabus

 Administration #

-Information about course requirements and procedures can be found in this document and the in the Course Schedule.
-Both of these documents are available in the “Admin” section of the course website.
+Information about course requirements and procedures can be found in this document (Course Syllabus) and the in the Course Schedule.
+Both of these documents are available in the Administration section of the course website.

 The Course Schedule may be amended during the year as needed.
 Please refer to the online versions of this document (rather than print-outs or local copies) for the most up-to-date information.